nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_ctl_srv.rst

 .. note::

     The Light CTL Server will verify that its internal Light Temperature Server is instantiated on a subsequent element on startup.
-    If the Light Temperature Server is missing or instantiated on the same or a preceding element, the Bluetooth mesh startup procedure will fail, and the device will not be responsive.
+    If the Light Temperature Server is missing or instantiated on the same or a preceding element, the Bluetooth® mesh startup procedure will fail, and the device will not be responsive.

 States
 ======